tegola-hubs/tegola-hubs.github.com/allanton/index.md

 In the meantime, Hew had done fantastic preparatory work in pulling ethernet cable through the Church and preparing a mounting pole for the [sectoral antenna] directly behind one of the plastic louvres.
-He had also worked out how to crimp RJ45 lugs and had mounted nanostations at two houses.
+He had also worked out how to crimp ethernet terminals and had mounted nanostations at two houses.

 When Peter and Will visited in early February 2013 to get everything